-Chorus America has announced the recipients of its 2014 awards program, recognizing a broad range of achievements in choral music, including artistic excellence, adventurous programming, innovative education programs, generous philanthropy, and lifetime service to the choral art.
+Chorus America has announced the recipients of its 2015 awards program.
+The awards recognize a broad range of achievements in choral music, including artistic excellence, adventurous programming, innovative education programs, and lifetime service to the choral field.

-Independent panels selected the following individuals and choruses to receive awards, which will be presented at Chorus America’s 37th Annual Conference in Washington, DC, June 11-14, 2014.
+Independent panels selected the following individuals and choruses to receive awards, which will be presented at Chorus America’s 2015 Conference in Boston, Massachusetts, June 17-20.

 Chorus America Distinguished Service Award

 The Chorus America Distinguished Service Award recognizes a member whose long-term service to the choral field significantly furthers Chorus America’s mission “to build a dynamic and inclusive choral community so that more people are transformed by the beauty and power of choral singing.”